David Ford (politician): Northern Ireland Justice Minister

 On 12 April 2010, Ford was chosen by the Assembly to become Northern Ireland's first Justice Minister in 38 years.
 Ford was supported in the Assembly by the DUP, Sinn Féin, the Alliance Party, the Green Party and the Progressive Unionist Party.
 Separate candidates for the position were put forward by both the Ulster Unionists and the SDLP, being Danny Kennedy and Alban McGuinness respectively.
 Referencing the election, Ford said, "I am fully conscious that I am not the unanimous choice of this assembly but I do say to every member of this house, that we have a duty together to provide leadership and if we didn't know that before, we sadly had a reminder of it at half past twelve this morning."

 Personal life

 David Ford and his wife Anne have four grown-up children and live in rural County Antrim.
 Until the spring of 2013, he was an elder in the Second Donegore congregation of the Presbyterian Church in Ireland.
 He was removed from his role as a ruling elder over differences with fellow congregants on the subject of gay marriage.
+In a 2016 interview Ford said he was still hurt by the decision by his fellow elders who chose not to work with him because of his support for equal marriage "It saddened me that there was, if I may put it, a lack of understanding from some people about the role I had as a legislator, compared to the role I have within the church."